magcox5/climate_change_2038/README.md

 * Sea Level rise over time.
 Data used from 1993-2015 was the global mean sea level and that number averaged by year shows a linear and downward trend because it is incomplete.
 Data from 1993-2020 was also looked at further and that showed an upward trend.

 ![sealevel limited](images/sealevel_overtime_1993-2015.png)

-linear regression model based on year and global mean sea level.
+* A linear regression model based on year and global mean sea level.
 The outliers appear to be a result in the changes of sattelites used.

 * Now let's look at the full picture
 ![Sea Level Rise over time](images/sealevel_scrub_fig1.png)

-linear regression model based on year and global mean sea level but now looking at the fuller range time period.
+* linear regression model based on year and global mean sea level but now looking at the fuller range time period.
 The outliers remain and appear to be a result in the changes of sattelites used but we now see an upward trend.

 * Now let's look at every data point without outliers
 ![Sea Level All Datapoints over time without outliers](images/sealevel__removed_outliers-1993-2020.png)

-linear regression model based on year and global mean sea level but now looking at the fuller range time period with the data from the measures of sea level taken every 10 days by the sattelite.
+* A linear regression model based on year and global mean sea level but now looking at the fuller range time period with the data from the measures of sea level taken every 10 days by the sattelite.
 This helps us form a better picture and see a rise in sea level over time.

 #### General Visualization